adore/daylight/doc/usage.md

                               #    #<API::V1::Comment:0x007ffa8c48e728 ..>, ...]
   ````

-Search across the collection of records:
+Search across the collection of resources:

   ````ruby
     posts = API::Post.where(created_by: 101)